mwouts/itables/README.md

 - DataTables is a plug-in for the jQuery Javascript library.
 It has a great [documentation](https://datatables.net/manual/), and a large set of [examples](https://datatables.net/examples/index).
 - The R package [DT](https://rstudio.github.io/DT/) uses [datatables.net](https://datatables.net/) as the underlying library for both R notebooks and Shiny applications.
 In addition to the standard functionalities of the library (display, sort, filtering and row selection), RStudio seems to have implemented cell edition.
-- Marek Cermak has an interesting [tutorial](https://medium.com/@marekermk/guide-to-interactive-pandas-dataframe-representation-485acae02946) on how to use datatables within Jupyter.
-He also published [jupyter-datatables](https://github.com/CermakM/jupyter-datatables), with a focus on numerical data and distribution plots.

 ## Alternatives

-ITables uses basic Javascript, and because of this it will only work in Jupyter Notebook, not in JupyterLab.
+ITables uses basic Javascript.
 It is not a Jupyter widget, which means that it does not allows you to **edit** the content of the dataframe.

 If you are looking for Jupyter widgets, have a look at
 - [QGrid](https://github.com/quantopian/qgrid) by Quantopian